Dimension Detectives

 ✅ understand what a question is really asking

-✅ decide what method to use - even when stuck, or the question is unfamiliar
+✅ decide what method to use — even when stuck, or if the question is unfamiliar

 ✅ check whether an answer makes sense